SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 * [Managed object internals, Part 2.
 Object header layout and the cost of locking](https://blogs.msdn.microsoft.com/seteplia/2017/09/06/managed-object-internals-part-2-object-header-layout-and-the-cost-of-locking/)
 * [Managed object internals, Part 3.
 The layout of a managed array](https://blogs.msdn.microsoft.com/seteplia/2017/09/12/managed-object-internals-part-3-the-layout-of-a-managed-array-3/)

-This time we're going to focus on the layout of an instance itself, specifically, how instance fields are layed out in memory.
+This time we're going to focus on the layout of an instance itself, specifically, how instance fields are laid out in memory.

 Gif with animation

-In this blog post we're going to write the tool that you saw in the previous figure and then will explore the layout of value types and reference types.
-If you're not interested in the implementation details of the tool feel free to jump to a section 'Inspecting a value type layout at runtime'.
-TODO: add a link to a section.

-There is no official documentation about fields layout because the CLR authors reserve the right to change it in the future for performance or other reasons.
-But knowledge about the layout can be helpful if you're curious enough or if you're working on performance critical application.
+There is no official documentation about instance fields layout because the CLR authors reserve the right to change it in the future for performance or other reasons.
+But knowledge about the layout can be helpful if you're curious or if you're working on performance critical application.

 Let's suppose we're a bit of a both and we would like to inspect an object layout at a runtime.
 How can we do that?
 We can inspect a raw memory in Visual Studio or use !dumpobj command in [SOS Debugging Extension](https://docs.microsoft.com/en-us/dotnet/framework/tools/sos-dll-sos-debugging-extension).
 These approaches are tedious and boring, so we'll try to write a tool (at least a set of helper functions) that will print an object layout at runtime.

+If you're not interested in the implementation details of the tool feel free to jump to a section 'Inspecting a value type layout at runtime'.
+TODO: add a link to a section.

 ## Getting the field offset at runtime
 We definitely don't want to go to a dark side and do some hackery in unmanaged code.
 Instead we can use power of [LdFlda](https://msdn.microsoft.com/en-us/library/system.reflection.emit.opcodes.ldflda(v=vs.110).aspx) instruction.
 This IL instruction returns an address of a field for a given type.
-Unfortunately, this instruction is not exposed in C# language, so we have to do some light-weight code generation on the fly.
+Unfortunately, this instruction is not exposed in C# language, so we have to do some light-weight code generation on the fly to workaround that limitation.

 In [Dissecting the new() constraint in C#](https://blogs.msdn.microsoft.com/seteplia/2017/02/01/dissecting-the-new-constraint-in-c-a-perfect-example-of-a-leaky-abstraction/) we already did something similar.
-The idea is to generate [Dynamic Method](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/how-to-define-and-execute-dynamic-methods) with a given instructions.
+The idea is to generate [Dynamic Method](https://docs.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/how-to-define-and-execute-dynamic-methods) with a given IL instructions.

-The method that we're going to generate looks should do the following:
+The method that we're going to generate should do the following:

 * Create an array that will hold all field addresses.
 * Enumerate over each `FieldInfo` of an object to get the offset by calling `LdFlda` instruction.